Read our latest news, stories and articles

 At its General Meeting on 16 September 2022, the members of the Swiss Arbitration Association (ASA) elected a new Board that starts its three-year term on 1 January 2023.
 With the new Board, ASA has pursued its goal of adding more foreign members to the Board and increasing its diversity.
 The new ASA Board becomes gender equal, expands its global representation with its one-third of foreign members, and balances out its Swiss representation.

 The new ASA Board will be comprised of 28 Swiss and international arbitration practitioners, including in-house counsel.
-New members to the Board are Jan Michael Ahrens, Siemens AG Erlangen, Catherine Amirfar, Debevoise & Plimpton New York, Carine Dupeyron, Darrois Villey Maillot Brochier Paris, Anya George, Schellenberg Wittmer Zurich, Swee Yen Koh, Wong Partnership Singapore, Anna Masser, Allen & Overy Frankfurt, and Michele Potestà, Lévy Kaufmann-Kohler Geneva.
+New members joining the ASA Board are Jan-Michael Ahrens, Partner at Siemens AG in Erlangen, Catherine Amirfar, Partner at Debevoise & Plimpton in New York, Carine Dupeyron, Partner at Darrois Villey Maillot Brochier in Paris, Anya George, Partner at Schellenberg Wittmer Ltd in Zurich, Christopher Harris, Partner at 3 Verulam Building in London, Swee Yen Koh, Partner at Wong Partnership LLP in Singapore and Michele Potestà, Partner at Lévy Kaufmann-Kohler in Geneva.

 Anna Masser, who was newly elected to the Board from Germany states that she is thrilled and enthused to be joining exceptional colleagues and also longtime friends on the regionally and otherwise diverse ASA Board.
 “I look forward to working under Felix Dasser’s leadership for at least the next three years and promote ASA and Swiss Arbitration globally and in particular also in Germany.”